-Relative to this issue, the applicant agreed to provide substitute native landscape plantings within the parcels being conveyed to the City, to include relocating plantings within the boundaries of Driskell Park at locations determined by the City.
+Relative to this issue, the applicant may provide substitute native landscape plantings within the parcels being conveyed to the City, to include relocating plantings within the boundaries of Driskell Park at locations determined by the City.
 Therefore, a condition relative to this has been included herein.

-i.
-Prince George's County Police Department-As of the writing of this technical staff report, the Police Department did not offer comments on the subject application.

-- j.
-Prince George's County Fire Department-In an e-mail dated October 25, 2022 (Reilly to Kosack), the Fire Department provided comments relative to the necessary alley width and proximity to a personnel door on each unit.
-The DSP was revised to provide the required alley width, and a condition is included herein, relative to the lots that require a rear personnel door to ensure emergency access. - k.
+- i.
+Prince George's County Police Department-The Police Department did not offer comments on the subject application. - j.
+Prince George's County Fire Department-In an email dated October 25, 2022 (Reilly to Kosack), the Fire Department provided comments relative to the necessary alley width and proximity to a personnel door on each unit.
+The DSP was revised to provide the required alley width and a condition is included herein, relative to the lots that require a rear personnel door to ensure emergency access. - k.
 Prince George's County Health Department-In a memorandum dated November 3, 2022 (Adepoju to Kosack), the Health Department provided comments that have been transmitted to the applicant.
 The subject site is located within the established area of the County and is close to numerous service and retail facilities, including grocery stores and restaurants.
-The site plan also demonstrates pedestrian connections to the neighboring communities, especially the Magruder Park located southwest of the site.
-Notes regarding dust and noise impacts during demolition/construction have been added to the plan. - l.
-Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) In a memorandum dated December 15, 2022 (Giles to Kosack), DPIE provided comments that the DSP is consistent with Site Development Concept Plan 10823-2018-0, traffic-related comments are deferred to the City of Hyattsville, and the applicant is required to secure necessary permits before impacts to the floodplain can be constructed. - 15.
-Based on the foregoing, and as required by Section 27-285(b)(1) of the prior Zoning Ordinance, this DSP will, if approved with conditions, represent a reasonable alternative for satisfying the site design guidelines, without requiring unreasonable costs and without detracting substantially from the utility of the proposed development for its intended use. - 16.
-As required by Section 27-285(b)(2) of the prior Zoning Ordinance, this DSP is in general conformance with the approved CSP-18002. - 17.
-Section 27-285(b)(4) of the prior Zoning Ordinance provides the following required finding for approval of a DSP: - (4) The Planning Board may approve a Detailed Site Plan if it finds that the regulated environmental features have been preserved and/or restored in a natural state to the fullest extent possible in accordance with the requirement of Subtitle 24-130(b)(5).
+The site plan also demonstrates pedestrian connections to the neighboring communities, especially Driskell Park located southwest of the site.
+Notes regarding dust and noise impacts during demolition/construction have been added to the plan. - 1.
+Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-In a memorandum dated December 15, 2022 (Giles to Kosack), DPIE provided comments that the DSP is consistent with Site Development Concept Plan 10823-2018-0, traffic-related comments are deferred to the City of Hyattsville, and the applicant is required to secure necessary permits before impacts to the floodplain can be constructed. - 15.
+Based on the foregoing, and as required by Section 27-285(b)(1) of the prior Zoning Ordinance, the Planning Board finds that this DSP will, if approved with conditions, represent a reasonable alternative for satisfying the site design guidelines, without requiring unreasonable costs and without detracting substantially from the utility of the proposed development for its intended use. - 16.
+As required by Section 27-285(b)(2) of the prior Zoning Ordinance, the Planning Board finds that this DSP is in general conformance with the approved CSP-18002. - 17.
+Section 27-285(b)(3) is inapplicable to this application.
+Section 27-285(b)(4) of the prior Zoning Ordinance provides the following required finding for approval of a DSP: